 Year 1 of the INBRE Scholars Program starts the summer between your sophomore and junior year.
 Attendance at the first two days of the Research Foundations Workshop is crucial and mandatory.
 Lectures on "use of animals in research," "responsible conduct in research," "radiation and basic lab safety," as well as talks focusing on an introduction to bioinformatics, gene sequencing and the other INBRE supported research cores are conducted.
-After these first two days you will beginning your exciting summer research project in the lab of your chosen mentor.
+After these first two days you will begin your exciting summer research project in the lab of your chosen mentor.
 Every Monday during the 10 week summer research experience, you will travel to UNL, Creighton University or UNMC to hear talks from cutting edge scientists about their work and also travel to local biotech companies to learn other areas of scientific interest.
-At the end of the summer, you'll attend the annual INBRE meeting in Grand Island where you will present a 15 minute oral presentation of the work you did over the summer.
+At the end of the summer, you'll attend the annual INBRE meeting in August, where you will present a 15 minute oral presentation of the work you did over the summer.

 INBRE Mentor Information

 - University of Nebraska-Omaha

 - The Program

 - Scholar Photos